-- developing a culture that is not risk averse but understands that risks must be effectively managed. - ensuring that students, pupils, employees, parents/carers and members of the public are properly protected. - empowering staff to sensibly manage health and safety in their working environment. - ensuring that those who create risks manage them responsibly and the failure to manage risk responsibly is likely to lead to robust action; and, - educating individuals to understand that although they have a right to protection, they also have to exercise personal responsibility.
+- developing a culture that is not risk averse but understands that risks must be effectively managed. - ensuring that pupils, employees, parents/carers, and members of the public are properly protected. - empowering staff to sensibly manage health and safety in their working environment. - ensuring that those who create risks manage them responsibly and the failure to manage risk responsibly is likely to lead to robust action; and, - educating individuals to understand that although they have a right to protection, they also must exercise personal responsibility.

-We aspire to achieve in each of the schools, as part of the Trust, an environment where everyone can fulfill their potential free from work-related ill health or injury.
-This includes our employees, pupils, parents/carers and visitors and any others who may be affected by our work activities.
+We aim to create an environment in each Trust school where everyone can reach their full potential without experiencing work-related ill health or injury.
+This commitment extends to our employees, pupils, parents/carers, visitors, and anyone else affected by our activities.